On this page Skip this page navigation

 - sit or stand still

-- if driving, pull your vehicle to the side of the road and sit quietly, if it is safe to do so
+- if driving, pull over and sit quietly, if it is safe to do so

 - announce the silence over the PA system in a business or school